yuvadm/rockcast/README.md

 # Rockcast

-We're playing with shitty hardware [again](https://github.com/yuvadm/DG-M1Q/).
-This time it's [this magnificent piece of DLNA/Miracast dongle](https://www.banggood.com/AnyCast-M2-Plus-WiFi-Display-Dongle-Miracast-TV-Dongle-HDMI-DLNA-AirPlay-1080P-p-982127.html)
+We're playing with cheap hardware [again](https://github.com/yuvadm/DG-M1Q/).
+This time it's [this magnificent piece of DLNA/Miracast dongle](https://www.banggood.com/AnyCast-M2-Plus-WiFi-Display-Dongle-Miracast-TV-Dongle-HDMI-DLNA-AirPlay-1080P-p-982127.html) which looks like a Chinesium clone of the Wecast C2.

+Since the RK3036 SoC in this device seems to have relatively good open source kernel and toolchain support, it might be a nice target for custom firmware.

 ## Hardware